My 2x great grandmother, Mary Ann Wright was born in Burton Pidsea to Thomas and Isabella Wright (nee Thompson) on 5th November 1879.

 I also found the Banns of Marriage between Henry Hunter and Mary Ann Wright which will make a nice addition to files I am collecting for them.

 But the record I was most excited about was this marriage record below.
-This shows the handwriting of Henry and Mary Ann, Timothy Wright (Mary Ann’s brother).
-The marriage record above shows the marriage of Thomas Thompson and Ada Elizabeth Hunter, who is Henry Hunter’s younger sister.
+This shows the handwriting of Henry, Mary Ann and Timothy Wright (Mary Ann’s brother).
+On the same page of marriage records that I obtained the record of Mary Ann and Henry’s, there was also the marriage record of Thomas Thompson and Ada Elizabeth Hunter, who was Henry Hunter’s younger sister.
 I have her handwriting and also her father’s.
-John Hunter is my 4x great-grandfather.
+John Hunter was my 4x great-grandfather.

 The marriage record shows that they were married at St. Peter and St. Paul’s Church in Burton Pidsea, East Yorkshire on 17th May 1899.
 I know for definite that this is the correct record as it has included a few of the couples’ family members which we as a family know of.